kminartz/EPNS/README.md

 ---

-If you found our work useful, please consider citing:
+If you found our work useful, consider citing:

 ```
 @inproceedings{